bokulich-lab/q2-fondue/tutorial/tutorial.md

 ### Scraping run and BioProject IDs from a Zotero web library collection

-For now we have assumed that a file exists with the accession IDs for which we want to fetch the sequences and corresponding metadata, namely `metadata_file.qza`.
-If you want to scrape the run and BioProject IDs from an existing Zotero web library collection, you can run the following command:
+For now we have assumed that a file exists with the accession IDs, for which we want to fetch the sequences and corresponding metadata, namely `metadata_file.qza`.
+If you want to scrape the Run and BioProject IDs from an existing Zotero web library collection, you can run the following command:
 ```shell
 qiime fondue scrape-collection \
               --p-library-type user \